Supremolink81/GestureCV/README.md

 - do not use unbalanced datasets!

+- do not expect to be able to train state of the art models on a laptop with a GTX 1650 GPU...lack of compute is certainly a hindrance.

 # Data Collection

 A total of 1500 image samples were collected, according to the following format: